Skip to content

 11 directories, 3 files

-Contents of ~/.vmatch/bin are symlinked from $(go env GOPATH)/bin, expect for go or golangci-lint, because those are shell scripts that wrap vmatch
+Contents of ~/.vmatch/bin are symlinked from $(go env GOPATH)/bin, expect for go or golangci-lint which are shims, i.e. shell scripts that wrap vmatch.

 Usage